-E. Priority Populations for Admission
+State Funded Priority Populations for Admission

 Our system prioritizes admission and services for populations meeting State Priority Guidelines and Federal Block Grant Requirements.
+Community-based service providers will prioritize these populations for admission to services above others waiting for the service.

-1. State-level community services admission priorities:
+1. Admission Priorities for State-level community services:

 - a.
-Persons mental health board committed and being treated in a Regional Center who are ready for discharge; - Persons who are mental health board committed to inpatient care being treated in a community inpatient setting or crisis center and who are awaiting discharge; - c.
-Persons committed to outpatient care by a mental health board; - d.
-All others.
+Persons who are mental health board committed and being treated in a Regional Center who are ready for discharge. - b.
+Persons who are mental health board committed to inpatient care, being treated in a community inpatient setting or crisis center and who are awaiting discharge. - c.
+Persons committed to outpatient care by a mental health board. - d.
+All others